natverse/malevnc/README.md

 [![Docs](https://img.shields.io/badge/docs-100%25-brightgreen.svg)](https://natverse.github.io/malevnc/reference/)
 <!-- badges: end -->

-The goal of malevnc is to provide a package to support analysis of the Drosophila Male Adult Nerve Cord dataset (aka MANC).
+The malevnc package provides a convenient natverse/neuprintr approach to analysing the Drosophila Male Adult Nerve Cord dataset (aka MANC).
 You can read more about the MANC dataset and find links to a range of data and tools at https://www.janelia.org/project-team/flyem/manc-connectome.

 ## Installation